 After all, solving customers’ problems and responding to their needs is what drives good business.
-Yet, in a recent poll of our clients, a staggering 60% of them admitted to not having a customer journey.
-Or, at least, not one that was up-to-date.
+However, in a recent poll of our own clients, a staggering 60% admitted to not having a customer journey – or, at least, not one that was up to date.

-The reason for this is simple – In the hustle and bustle of everyday work, mapping our customer journey often gets relegated to the “important but not urgent” pile of things to do.
-Which, as our data suggests, either doesn’t get done at all, or isn’t regularly updated.
+The reason for this is simple.
+In the hustle and bustle of everyday work, mapping our customer journey often gets relegated to the “important but not urgent” pile.
+This, our data suggests, is either never addressed at all or not regularly updated.

-At SBR, we believe that if clients are at the heart of your business, then you should have a strong understanding of their needs at every stage of the customer journey.
-In this blog, we simplify this sometimes-daunting task by breaking down the what, why, who and how of customer journey mapping.
+At SBR, we believe that if clients really are at the heart of your business, then you should have a strong understanding of their needs at every stage of the customer journey.
+In this article, we simplify this sometimes daunting task by breaking down the what, why, who and how of mapping the customer journey.

-There are so many ways to define a customer journey and here are a few examples:
+There are many ways to define a customer journey, but here are a few examples:

-Your customer journey is a way to carefully track your customers’ needs, thoughts and actions, through the different stages of their experience with your organisation.
-From awareness through to consideration, acquisition, service, and ultimately loyalty and advocation.
+Your customer journey is a way to carefully track your clients’ needs, thoughts and actions through the different stages of their experience with your organisation.
+From awareness through to consideration, acquisition, service, and ultimately loyalty and advocacy.

-Think of it as the journey from online dating to the altar.
-You don’t suddenly go from swiping right to saying ‘I do’ to a perfect stranger.
-You go through a series of experiences and emotions that shape your perception of that person, and allow you to make a deeper and deeper commitment to them over time.
+You can think of the customer journey as the progression from an online dating app to the altar.
+You don’t suddenly go from swiping right to saying ‘I do’: there’s a whole series of experiences and emotions that shape your perception of the other person and allow you to make an increasingly deeper commitment to them over time.

-While your buyer may have once been satisfied with the basics like quality and fair pricing, the modern buyer expects much more from your business.
+While your clients may once have been satisfied with basics like quality output and fair pricing, the modern buyer expects much more from your business.
 In fact, 80% of customers now think that the experience they get from a company is as important as the products or services they provide.

 Your buyer wants to be wooed.

-And to do so, you must be able to understand their needs, anticipate possible roadblocks and alleviate pain points.
+And, to do the wooing, you must be able to understand their needs, anticipate possible roadblocks and alleviate pain points.
 This is where your customer journey map is invaluable.
-Because with every touchpoint, your map highlights opportunities for you to create moments of value for your customer.
+With every touchpoint, your map highlights opportunities for you to create moments of value for your customer.

-There will be key times in your buyer journey when they are likely to fall through the net.
-And that’s often linked to a lack of effective communication between silos, whether that’s between Marketing and Sales or between Sales and Customer Success.
+There will be key times in your customer journey when prospects are likely to fall through the net.
+That’s often linked to a lack of effective communication between silos, whether between Marketing and Sales or between Sales and Customer Success.
 Defining everybody’s role and responsibility, as well as processes for sharing vital information between services, allows a more seamless transition between stages.

 The customer, of course, should be part of that process too.

-Asking the right questions at the right time will help you understand where you can improve on their experience.
+Asking the right questions at the right time will help you understand where you can improve.

 You should also take that journey yourself.
 Click on that ad, examine that landing page.
 Is your site easy to navigate?
 Can you quickly and easily find answers to your questions?
 And when you first speak to a member of staff, do you feel listened to, or do you feel like you’re speaking to a robot?